jmsapps/csv_migration_loader/README.md

 ### 3. Add Normalization Fields for load_from_csv.py script
 - Copy `scripts/normalization_fields.py.example` => `scripts/normalization_fields.py`
-- Add additional normalization fields ass necessary (normalizes csv headers e.g. 'somecolumnheader' to 'some_column_header')
+- Add additional normalization fields as necessary (normalizes csv headers e.g. 'somecolumnheader' to 'some_column_header')

 ### 4. Create and Run Migrations
 Create migration (a file will be created in db/migrations with an up() and down() function and client connection):